The Lady Vanishes (1979 film): Reception

 The consensus of critics is that the film suffers by comparison to Hitchcock's 1938 film.
 On Rotten Tomatoes, it has an approval rating of 33% based on six reviews, with an average rating of 3.2/10.
+Metacritic, which uses a weighted average, assigned the a score of 42 out of 100, based on five critics, indicating "mixed or average" reviews.

 Geoff Andrew of Time Out notes that "Comparisons are odious, but this remake of Hitchcock's thriller continually begs them by trampling heavily over its predecessor".
 The Encyclopedia of British Film, in the entry about director Anthony Page, says it is "about as witless and charmless as could be conceived".

 Variety magazine notes that the script is "best when dwelling on English eccentricity to make the film's most endearing impression...Shepherd and Gould stack up as contrived cliches, characters that jar rather than complement."
 Film4's review agrees, writing that the two leads are "ruthlessly upstaged by loveable old coves Arthur Lowe and Ian Carmichael as cricket-mad Charters and Caldicott".
 It calls it a "watchable remake".

 Filmink argued the movie "received horrendous reviews but actually isn’t that bad – quite stylish and fun.
 It probably needed a better reason to exist, like updating it to the present day (the story would have worked in Eastern Europe).
 The changes from the original story were mostly pointless (the original’s script is one of the most perfect of all time) and director Anthony Page, needless to say, is no Hitchcock."